-“unlisted corporation” means a corporation not listed on an official list of a prescribed financial market.
+unlisted corporation means a corporation not listed on an official list of a prescribed financial market.

 64. Reference to property held by trustees

 A reference to a trustee of a discretionary trust holding property is a reference to the holding of the property by the trustee under the trust.